 Refinancing your loan is as simple as applying for a new loan.
 You then use this new loan to pay off your old loan completely.
 If you have applied for a loan before, then you’re probably familiar with the refinancing process:

-- Do some research to find out which reputable South African lenders offer loan refinancing.
+- Do some research to find out which reputable South African personal loan lenders offer loan refinancing.

 - Go through the details of each loan offer and consider factors like: